miaoxingman/EventHandlingPattern/README.md

 	* Proactor is a software design pattern for event handling in which long running activities are running in an asynchronous part.
 A completion handler is called after the asynchronous part has terminated.
 	* The proactor pattern can be considered to be an asynchronous variant of the synchronous reactor pattern.

+* boost.asio_example
+	* show how strand enhance the performance with Remotery.

 ### how to build
 * cmake
 * c++0x11